janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

 </div>

-Brid.gy also acts as webmention "notifier" for your site.
-It periodically crawls your site for mentions of other sites and it will then create webmentions for this sites.
+Even better, brid.gy also acts as webmention "notifier" for your site.
+It periodically crawls your site for mentions of other sites and it will then create webmentions for those sites.
 It's such a helpful service.
 This allows static sites to act like proper players in the webmention/indieweb game.

-A final cool feature, and I promise, I will then stop praising brid.gy so much.
+A final cool feature, and I promise I will then stop praising brid.gy so much.
 Brid.gy can also scan your old social media posts and create mentions for those.
 Meaning you can collect likes as webmentions from previously when you weren't using brid.gy and webmention.io yet.
 Backfeeding of mentions is limited to likes and reposts though[^2].

-## Bringing webmentions into Gatsby
+## Bringing webmentions to your static site
-Now, how are we going to bring webmentions into our static site?
+Now, how are we going to bring webmentions to our static site?
 There are two ways of how to use webmentions in your static site that I will explain in this post.

-The first one is the simplest one and, apart from setting up webmention.io and potentially brid.gy, requires pretty much no extra setup.
-The second one is a bit more involved and requires Github actions, a proper integration into Gatsby's GraphQL layer and, optionally, setting up a webhook for your Github actions.
+The first one is the simplest one and, apart from setting up webmention.io and brid.gy, requires pretty much no extra setup.
+The second one is a bit more involved and requires GitHub actions, a proper integration into Gatsby's GraphQL layer and, optionally, setting up a webhook for your Github actions (most of that flow will also work for other static site generators).

-The first flow is perfect for your if you quickly want to see how webmentions will look like on your site.
-However, I recommend going with the second flow (if possible).
+The first approach is perfect for your if you quickly want to see how webmentions will look like on your site.
+However, I recommend going with the second approach (if possible).
 It has the advantage of owning your mentions.
 It's more resilient to outages and shutdowns of the third-party sites you rely on and your site will load faster.
 It is also more flexible, as we'll see later on.

 ### Fetching webmentions on-demand
 The simplest way to show webmentions is to fetch them on the client-side from webmention.io.